• Skip to primary navigation

 • Sugar - A touch of sugar enhances the watermelon's sweetness.
 For no sugar pops, leave it out (watermelon is naturally sweet after all), or for sweeter pops, add more.

-Watermelon popsicle ingredients arranged on a wood cutting board.
+Watermelon Popsicle ingredients arranged on a wood cutting board.

 You'll Also Need